estansifer/water-maze/README.md

 that no 2x2 chunks of land or water were generated.

 ## Versions
+ * 0.0.4 Rewrote islands pattern again to align it with railroad tracks in case of path width of 2.
+ * 0.0.3 Bug fix with `big_scans` option in multiplayer
  * 0.0.2 Improved islands pattern, added no water option, added half and quarter plane options, added translate filter
  * 0.0.1 Initial release